kevindewalt/oldkevindewalt.github.io/_drafts/about.markdown

 [Hire coaches to do SaaS onboarding](http://blog.sohelpful.io/blog/hire-coaches-to-do-saas-onboarding/)

-###No theory.
+###2.
+No theory.
 Only truth and what works from the trenches.

 You won’t see BS business fiction here.

 No growth hacking and automating your way to $1 million in a month.
 No theories and consultants on what you ‘should’ be doing.

 Just business people in the trenches practicing what we preach and sharing stories, tools, and lessons learned.

-###Useful content, yes.
+###3.
+Useful content, yes.
 But good writing, too.

 >Sad to see these emails come to an end.
 This is hands down some of the best startup lessons I have ever read.
 I have taken a shitload of courses and read countless books, but this course is truly a game changer for me. — Shaun Singh

 You could be in a million other sites right now, but you choose to spend your time with us.

 We respect that.

 There’s already too much crap on the internet.
 So no listicles, fluff, and writing for content marketing’s sake here.
 Only stuff you can use.